Abhishekpawar1086/devops-training/1_git-practice.md

 14. Check the difference using below command

            Generate ssh-keygen
-           Cmd 1ssh-keygen
+           Cmd ssh-keygen
            Press Enter 3 times
            cat /root/.ssh/id_ed25519.pub
            now copy that key and paste it in git hub settings > SSH And GPG keys
-             nad paste it in new SSH key
+           and paste it in new SSH key
+           now clone ssh key not https

            git difftool testfile